 Confirm that your site is zoned properly for your purposes.

 Check with municipal authorities to make sure you have access to water, sanitary, electricity, gas and telephone (fibre optics).

-Working with clients and local authorities to address such issues as property lines, corner pins, easements and right-of-way, structures on site and a legal description.
+Working with clients, local authorities and necessary consultants to review property lines, corner pins, easements and rights-of-way, and the impacts of any structures on site.